 For hyperoxaluria, some basic questions include:

 - What's the likely cause of my symptoms?
 Are there any other possible causes?

 - What kinds of tests might I need?

-- I have other health conditions.
+- I have other health problems.
 How can I best manage them together?

 - Do I need to plan for follow-up visits?